 The welfare of the child assessment

 The law imposes a duty on fertility clinics that before offering treatment to anyone, to 'consider the welfare of any child who may be born as a result of the treatment (including the need of that child for supportive parenting) and of any other child affected by the birth'.
 The law used to require clinics to consider a child's 'need for a father' before offering treatment.
 This requirement (which made it possible for clinics to deny treatment to single and lesbian women) was abolished in 2009, but not without controversy.
-You can read more about the role we played in the change to the law.

 The HFEA Code of Practice gives guidance to fertility clinics on what assessing the welfare of the child means; generally speaking there is a presumption in favour of treatment unless there is real evidence of potential risk to the prospective child.
 Fertility clinics must also adhere to equality legislation prohibiting discrimination on the grounds of sex, race, sexuality, disability etc.